simonewebdesign/simonewebdesign/source/about/index.md

 ## {{ site.domain }}

-I founded this site in February 2010, back when Flash games and IE6 (🪦) were still a thing.
+I founded this site in February 2010, back when Flash games and IE6 (<span title="Press F to pay respects" tabindex="-1">🪦</span>) were still a thing.
 It went through a few iterations since then, going from a humble personal space to a tech blog.
 I started with WordPress before moving to [Octopress]({% post_url 2014-05-13-bye-bye-wordpress-welcome-octopress %}) and finally Jekyll.
 It's also my playground: I like to tinker with it, experiment with ideas, and sometimes just mess around for the sake of learning.

 Some fun facts: